jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) notifies this rate for the relevant tax year.

 ### 1B Foreign investment variable-rate PIEs and notified foreign investors
-A foreign investment variable-rate PIE must apply the prescribed investor rates set out in table 1B in relation to income attributed to notified foreign investors in the PIE.Table 1BRowAmountsPrescribed rate1To the extent to which it is not fully imputed, a dividend derived from a company resident in New Zealand attributed to an investor who does not reside in a country with which New Zealand has a double tax agreement.0.30002An amount other than an amount referred to in rows 1, 3 to 7, and 9 that has a source in New Zealand.0.28003To the extent to which it is not fully imputed, a dividend derived from a company resident in New Zealand attributed to an investor who resides in a country with which New Zealand has a double tax agreement.0.15004A fully imputed dividend derived from a company resident in New Zealand in relation to which a supplementary dividend is paid.0.15005A supplementary dividend.0.15006Interest derived under a financial arrangement, being an amount referred to in the definition of interest, paragraph (a) or (b), that has a source in New Zealand and is of an amount calculated under subpart EW.0.01447A fully imputed dividend derived from a company resident in New Zealand, other than a dividend in relation to which a supplementary dividend is paid.0.00008A foreign-sourced amount.0.00009An amount derived under a financial arrangement that has a source in New Zealand other than an amount of interest referred to in row 4.0.0000
+A foreign investment variable-rate PIE must apply the prescribed investor rates set out in table 1B in relation to income attributed to notified foreign investors in the PIE.
+Table 1BThis is a small table having 3 columns.
+The first row is the headings for the columns.
+Most of the entries in column 2 have more than 1 line of text.
+The entries in column 3 are on the same line as the last line of the entry in column 2.RowAmountsPrescribed rate1To the extent to which it is not fully imputed, a dividend derived from a company resident in New Zealand attributed to an investor who does not reside in a country with which New Zealand has a double tax agreement.0.30002An amount other than an amount referred to in rows 1, 3 to 7, and 9 that has a source in New Zealand.0.28003To the extent to which it is not fully imputed, a dividend derived from a company resident in New Zealand attributed to an investor who resides in a country with which New Zealand has a double tax agreement.0.15004A fully imputed dividend derived from a company resident in New Zealand in relation to which a supplementary dividend is paid.0.15005A supplementary dividend.0.15006Interest derived under a financial arrangement, being an amount referred to in the definition of interest, paragraph (a) or (b), that has a source in New Zealand and is of an amount calculated under subpart EW.0.01447A fully imputed dividend derived from a company resident in New Zealand, other than a dividend in relation to which a supplementary dividend is paid.0.00008A foreign-sourced amount.0.00009An amount derived under a financial arrangement that has a source in New Zealand other than an amount of interest referred to in row 4.0.0000

 ### 2 Retirement scheme contributions
-The retirement scheme prescribed rate for a person in relation to a retirement scheme contribution made for them is set out in table 2.Table 2RowConditionsPrescribed rate1For a person other than a person described in any of rows 2 to 7.0.3302For a person who, in either of the 2 income years before the income year in which the contribution is made, derives more than $48,000 but not more than $70,000 in taxable income.0.3003For a person who is not a person described in row 2 and who, in either of the 2 income years before the income year in which the contribution is made, derives more than $14,000 but not more than $48,000 in taxable income.0.1754For a person who is not a person described in row 2 or 3 and who, in either of the 2 income years before the income year in which the contribution is made, derives taxable income of $14,000 or less.0.1055For a non-resident person to whom a distribution of no more than $200 is made by a retirement scheme contributor that is a Maori authority.0.1056For a non-resident person who supplies a retirement scheme contributor that is a Maori authority with a notice under section 28C of the Tax Administration Act 1994.0.1057For a non-resident person in relation to a contribution that consists of non-resident passive income.0.000How to use this tableFind the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
+The retirement scheme prescribed rate for a person in relation to a retirement scheme contribution made for them is set out in table 2.
+Table 2This is a small table having 3 columns.
+The first row is the headings for the columns.
+Most of the entries in column 2 have more than 1 line of text.
+The entries in column 3 are on the same line as the last line of the entry in column 2.RowConditionsPrescribed rate1For a person other than a person described in any of rows 2 to 7.0.3302For a person who, in either of the 2 income years before the income year in which the contribution is made, derives more than $48,000 but not more than $70,000 in taxable income.0.3003For a person who is not a person described in row 2 and who, in either of the 2 income years before the income year in which the contribution is made, derives more than $14,000 but not more than $48,000 in taxable income.0.1754For a person who is not a person described in row 2 or 3 and who, in either of the 2 income years before the income year in which the contribution is made, derives taxable income of $14,000 or less.0.1055For a non-resident person to whom a distribution of no more than $200 is made by a retirement scheme contributor that is a Maori authority.0.1056For a non-resident person who supplies a retirement scheme contributor that is a Maori authority with a notice under section 28C of the Tax Administration Act 1994.0.1057For a non-resident person in relation to a contribution that consists of non-resident passive income.0.000 How to use this tableFind the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.

 ## Schedule 10 — Straight-line equivalents of diminishing value rates of depreciation